Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 10. What are the ways to assess attachment ?`453` What is ainsworth attachment estimation method ?
 11. What is the fathers role in early development ?
 12. How does social interact help children ? `454`
-13. Do child-care arrangements outside the home benefi t children’s development?`455`
+13. Do child-care arrangements outside the home benefit children’s development?`455`
 14. What are different parenting styles ? `456`
 15. What is temperament ?
 16. What is Erikson’s Theory of Psychosocial Development ?`457` Criticism ?